 9. Stretch your budget to beat the competition.

 The holiday season is a competitive one.
-If you want your ads to be shown in increasingly crowded ad auctions, you’ll need to up your budget.
+If you want your ads to be shown in increasingly crowded ad auctions, you’ll need to up your budget — especially with social media channels demanding larger investments than ever to deliver similar results.

 Take another look at your historical data on Facebook, Instagram, and other target platforms before setting your budget.
-How much were your ad costs in the past?
+How much did your ads cost in the past?
 What were your results like from that spend?
 Were you leaving money (or impressions) on the table?

 Based on this data, work with your digital marketing team to identify the best budget for this holiday season.
-Don’t forget to include some room to adjust your spend depending on your campaign performance.
+Don’t forget to include some room to adjust your spend depending on your Black Friday social media campaign performance.

 10. Start advertising early — like, right now.

-Finally, we recommend building and running your Instagram and Facebook ad campaigns as early as you can swing them.
+Finally, we recommend building and running your social media ad campaigns as early as you can swing it.

-Split the difference with your social media advertising, and stretch your calendar (and budget) as long as you can during the holiday season.
+Bottom line: Split the difference between these two groups of customers with your social media advertising, and stretch your calendar (and budget) as long as you can during the holiday season.

 Start Prepping Your Social Media Ads Holiday Strategy Now

-The holiday shopping season is the most crucial period of the year for eCommerce businesses — which means it’s certainly not the time to slack on your paid social media advertising.
+The holiday shopping season is the most crucial period of the year for eCommerce businesses — which means it’s certainly not the time to slack on your social media marketing efforts.

 Fortunately, with a little forethought and the tips above, you can set your brand up for success with months of planning to spare.

-If you’re not sure which kind of Instagram or Facebook holiday advertising is best for your business — or you just want an experienced social media marketer running your holiday marketing strategy — our team is always here to help.
+If you’re not sure which kind of holiday social media strategy is best for your business — or you just want an experienced social media marketer running your campaigns — our team is always here to help.

 0 Comments